Skip to main content

 light event

-The Saga logger has a light sensor positioned below the display.
+Saga devices have a light sensor positioned below the display.
 The device measures light intensity every 10 seconds and compares the last measurement value to the current one.
 It reports a light event if it reaches a certain threshold in change.

 long-term drift (LTD)